Richard19Perez77/AndroidComposeCTF1/README.md

 # AndroidComposeCTF1
 An Android Composable CTF Challenge

-There is a flag in the applicaiton you should display to complete the challenge.
+There is a flag in the application you should display to complete the challenge.

 ## Android Compose CTF Challenge 1